NYSE Euronext picked to run Libor interest rates

-LONDON NYSE Euronext NYX.N, the operator of the New York Stock Exchange, has been chosen to run Libor, the benchmark interest rate that has been at the centre of a global rigging scandal.
+LONDON, July 9 NYSE Euronext, the operator of the New York Stock Exchange, has been chosen to run Libor, the benchmark interest rate that has been at the centre of a global rigging scandal.

 The Hogg Tendering Advisory Committee, an independent panel set up in February to pick a new company to run Libor, said on Tuesday the British Bankers' Association, which currently runs the benchmark, had accepted its recommendation that NYSE Euronext take over.